-Students interested in pursuing careers where financial, industry, marketing, or public sector analysis are important are encouraged to pursue a B.S. in Business Administration.
-This program provides students with a comprehensive view of the inner workings of corporate, non-profit, and governmental organizations, as well as the complex legal and strategic environments in which they function.
-Students enrich core study in organizational operations through the selection of advanced quantitative skills courses.
+Students interested in pursuing careers where financial, industry, marketing, or public sector analyses are important are encouraged to pursue a BS in Business Administration.
+This program provides students with a comprehensive view of the inner workings of corporations, as well as the complex legal and strategic environments in which they function.
+Students enrich core study in accounting, finance, management and marketing through the selection of advanced electives.

-The bachelor of science helps prepare students for decision-making and leadership roles in business and public service.
-Students with the bachelor of science degree pursue graduate study in business; healthcare; sports management; human resources; and law, among others.
+The Bachelor of Science helps prepare students for decision-making and leadership roles in business and public service.
+Students with the Bachelor of Science degree pursue graduate study in business, healthcare, sports management, human resources, and law, among other areas.

+PREREQUISITE COURSES: 8 courses/32 credits

-8 courses 32 credits The following courses are prerequisites to the required major courses.
-Some also satisfy Liberal Arts Foundation requirements.
+The following courses are prerequisites to the required major courses.
+Some also satisfy Liberal Arts Foundation or Liberal Arts Inquiry requirements.
 BUS 226 must be completed with a grade of 2.0 or better before declaring the major.

-- ECON 101 Principles of Economics (4) - Any 200-level course in Economics, except for ECON 200 - POLI 202 Statistical Analysis and Mapping of Social Science Data (4), MATH 111 Elementary Statistics and Probability with Applications (4), PSYC 250 Statistical Methods (4), or ECON 200 Introduction to Statistical Methods (4) - ACCT 210 Principles of Financial Accounting and Reporting (4) - ACCT 220 Principles of Managerial Accounting (4) - BUS 136 Principles of Global Marketing (4) - BUS 226 The Rise of American Capitalism 1860-1932 (4) - BUS 240 Business Law (4)
+- -- ECON 101 Principles of Economics (4) - -- Any 200-level course in Economics - -- POLI 202 Statistical Analysis and Mapping of Social Science Data (4), or MATH 111 Elementary Statistics with Applications (4), or PSYC 250 Statistical Methods (4) - -- ACCT 210 Principles of Financial Accounting and Reporting (4) - -- ACCT 220 Principles of Managerial Accounting (4) - -- BUS 136 Principles of Global Marketing (4) - -- BUS 226 The Rise of American Capitalism 1860-1932 (4) - -- BUS 240 Business Law (4)